cryostatio/cryostat-legacy/HTTP_API.md

     There will be an `X-WWW-Authenticate: $SCHEME` header that indicates the authentication scheme that is used.

-    `427` - JMX authentication failed.
-The body is an error message.
-    There will be an `X-JMX-Authenticate: $SCHEME` header that indicates the authentication scheme that is used.

     `500` - There was an unexpected error.
 The body is an error message.

     ###### example